rdelpoux/ESP32Robot/LineFollower.md

 - ω1 and ω2 are respectively the angular speed [rad/s] of wheel 1 and wheel 2, measured by the encoder.
 - r = 60 mm  is the radius of the wheels
 - v1 and v2 are the linear speed of each  wheel
-- d is the distance between the wheels
+- d = 0.18 m is the distance between the wheels

 The linear speed of the system is computed via the measured angular speed :